bernard-elhagin/dots/configs.md

 Importance: medium

-*min.insync.replicas*
+#min.insync.replicas#
 ---------------------

 When a producer sets acks to "all" (or "-1"), this configuration specifies the minimum number of replicas that must acknowledge a write for the write to be considered successful.
-If this minimum cannot be met, then the producer will raise an exception (either NotEnoughReplicas or NotEnoughReplicasAfterAppend).
-When used together, min.insync.replicas and acks allow you to enforce greater durability guarantees.
-A typical scenario would be to create a topic with a replication factor of 3, set min.insync.replicas to 2, and produce with acks of "all".
+If this minimum cannot be met, then the producer will raise an exception (either NotEnoughReplicas or NotEnoughReplicasAfterAppend).When used together, `min.insync.replicas` and `acks` allow you to enforce greater durability guarantees.
+A typical scenario would be to create a topic with a replication factor of 3, set `min.insync.replicas` to 2, and produce with `acks` of "all".
 This will ensure that the producer raises an exception if a majority of replicas do not receive a write.

 Type: int